syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/razor-pages.md

+---
+layout: post
+title: Welcome to Syncfusion Essential ##Platform_Name##
+description: Learn here all about Razor Pages of Syncfusion Essential ##Platform_Name## components which is powered by Essential JS 2.
+platform: ej2-asp-core-mvc
+control: Razor Pages
+publishingplatform: ##Platform_Name##
+documentation: ug
+---

-# Getting Started with ASP.NET Core using Tag Helper in Visual Studio
+# Getting Started with ASP.NET Core using Razor pages in Visual Studio

-This article provides a step-by-step instructions for building ASP.NET Core application with Calendar component using tag helper in Visual Studio.
+This article provides a step-by-step instructions for building ASP.NET Core application with Calendar component using razor pages in Visual Studio.

 ## Prerequisites